-Mandatory 3 days programme taking place in HQ office designed for ALL newcomers from HBR Group, on the first working Monday of the month.
-The programme focuses on newcomers, their personal mindsets and integrates them into HBR environment.
-Various internal stakeholders are presenting our history, business model, strategy, vision, included is a site visit.
-The goal is
+A mandatory 3 days programme taking place at the HQ office is designed for ALL newcomers to the HB Reavis Group on the first working Monday of the month.
+The programme focuses on newcomers, their personal mindsets and integrates them into the HB Reavis environment.
+Various internal stakeholders present our history, business model, strategy and vision.
+It also includes is a site visit.
+The goal is:

-- to accelerate newcomer's orientation, understanding of the culture, mindsets, vision and strategy - provide the newcomer with the necessary information that will enable him/her to get onboard faster - provide broader picture, networking with key stakeholders and "knowledge transfer" relevant to the job role
+- to accelerate newcomers' orientation, understanding of the culture, mindsets, vision and strategy - to provide newcomers with the necessary information that will enable him/her to get on board faster - to provide a broader picture, networking with key stakeholders and "knowledge transfer" that is relevant to the job role

-Integration phase is a period after international onboarding, until the end of the trial period (typically first 3 months of the employment (may vary for up to 6 months)).
+The integration phase is the period after international onboarding until the end of the trial period (typically the first 3 months of the employment (may vary for up to 6 months)).

-Within this period aspirations are being set and evaluated by the newcomer and the hiring manager, Buddy system is in place to support cultural and informal integration.
+In this period, aspirations are being set and evaluated by the newcomer and the hiring manager.
+A buddy system is in place to support cultural and informal integration.